SmileiPIC/Smilei/doc/Sphinx/Understand/ionization.rst

 quantum numbers :math:`nlm` to each electron on the atomic sub-shells and identify their extraction order during successive ionization.

+.. _barrier_suppression:

+Barrier Suppression Ionization
+"""""""""""""""""""""""""""""""

+When the electric field applied on a bound electron is greater than a certain threshold, that electron is able to classically escape from the atom, without tunneling through the potential barrier.
+To properly describe the ionisation rates in these regimes, and the transition regime from tunneling to barrier suppression, Smilei implements two ways to extend the tunneling ionisation rate to the barrier-suppression regime.

 .. _tong_lin:

-Barrier Suppression Ionization (Tong & Lin)
-""""""""""""""""""""""""""""""""""""""""""""""
+*Tong & Lin*

-The formula proposed by Tong and Lin [Tong2005]_ extends the tunnelling ionization rate to the barrier-suppression regime.
-This is achieved by introducing the empirical factor in :eq:`ionizationRate1`:
+The formula proposed by Tong and Lin [Tong2005]_ extends the tunneling ionization rate to the barrier-suppression regime.
+This is achieved by introducing an empirical factor in :eq:`ionizationRate1`:

 .. math::